Find Affordable College Courses

 79% Women

 The University of Texas at Austin comes in at #17 on our list of the most popular colleges offering bachelor's degrees in general public health.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-During the 2020-2021 academic year, 173 people received their bachelor's degree in general public health from UT Austin.
-Around 72% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 173 people received their bachelor's degree in general public health from UT Austin.
+About 79% of this group were women, and 76% were students from an underrepresented racial-ethnic group.

 #18